jacopoM28/Comparative_methods.Rscript/README.md

 more re-acquisition events.

-Since it uses the make.simmap function from the Phytools package it can also menage a set of trees and/or a user-specified number of simulations.
+Since it uses the make.simmap function from the Phytools package it can also be used on a set of trees and/or for N simulations simulations.

 **Arguments:**
 1\. **tree** = phylogenetic tree.